github-education-resources/teachers_pet/README.md

 Command line tools that are useful for teaching

-## Usage

-`gem install teachers_pet`

-`forkcollab` - give collab access to everyone who has forked your repository

 ## Installation

- * Clone this git repository
+* `gem install teachers_pet`
 * Install the following ruby gems
     * octokit
     * highline

 ## Basic Setup

 * Create an organization (you will be an owner by default).
 The organization should reflect the name of your course.
- * Add the github username of all students to the 'students' file (one per line) ** If you are doing individual assignments, use a single username per line ** If you are doing team assignments, one team per line in the format "teamName username username username"
+* Add the github username of all students to the 'students' file (one per line)
+    * If you are doing individual assignments, use a single username per line
+    * If you are doing team assignments, one team per line in the format "teamName username username username"
 * Add the github username of all instructors to the 'instructors' file (one per line)
 * Run create_teams.rb

 ## Passwords / OAuth